Elder Stubbs Charity

 It owns two pieces of land in the Cowley area and applies the income from that land and other investments for the relief of people resident in Oxford City (and especially the “preferred area” of Hockmore Street, Cowley, Church Cowley, Temple Cowley and the Parish of Cowley St. John) who are in conditions of need, hardship or distress by making grants or paying for items, services and facilities which are calculated to reduce the need, hardship or distress.

-The Council appoints six Trustees, each for a four year term.
+The City Council nominates six Trustees, each for a four year term.
 The Trustees must be resident in, or represent the Council for, the preferred area of Hockmore Street, Cowley, Church Cowley, Temple Cowley and the Parish of Cowley St. John.

 Mr Ian Honeyman